prannoymulmi/Music-Storage-System/README.md

 ciphers modes.
-However, the CTR mode cannot prevent bit-flipping of by third person, but the Galois/Counter Mode (GCM) an extension of the CTR prevents its holding all the advantages of CTR, i.e. parallelization, integrtiy using authentication, and performance (Satoh, A.,
+However, the CTR mode cannot prevent bit-flipping of by third person, but the Galois/Counter Mode (GCM) an extension of the CTR prevents its holding all the advantages of CTR, i.e. parallelization, integrtiy using authenticated encryption, and performance (Satoh, A., 2006).
-2006).
 Therefore out of the different mode GCM is applied to this project.

 ###### Private Key and salt generation